 (Change Post date)

-Don’t forget to click on Schedule to save your settings …
+Don’t forget to click Schedule to update your post settings …

 (Post schedule notification)

-If you are editing an existing post, you can schedule your post to be republished in the future by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can schedule your post to be republished later by clicking on the Edit link next to the Published on: field …

 (Click the ‘OK’ button to set your new date and time settings)